-- The Executive Head Teacher
+- The Head of Service

 - Head of Centres KS4, KS3, H3

-- SENCo
+- SENCO

 - Caretaker/Cleaner in Charge

 - Staff responsible for monitoring off site provision

 - First aid staff

 - A range of professionals supporting the school and from individuals within the school.

 We aim to make all areas of HPRS accessible where possible for pupils, staff, parents and visitors.
 Where buildings cannot be adapted, changes will be made, typically this will mean re-rooming to accessible accommodation.